open-telemetry/opentelemetry.io/content/en/docs/contributing/development.md

 The following workflow can be applied by maintainers to merge PRs:

 - Make sure that a PR has all approvals and all CI checks pass
-- If the branch is out-of-date, update it via the GitHub UI.
+- If the branch is out-of-date, rebase update it via the GitHub UI.
 - The update will trigger all CI checks to run again, wait for them to pass or execute a script like the following to make it happen in the background: